alx-rg/breakout/README.md

 >Well, Steve Jobs came to me and he said that Atari wanted me to design this game, and I had only four days to do it.
 They had hired me, even though I didn’t have a college degree, and I thought I was the greatest designer.
 But four days?
 I didn’t think I could do it.

->I went four days with no sleep. ===Steve and I both got mononucleosis, the sleeping sickness, and we delivered a working Breakout game===.
+>I went four days with no sleep. *Steve and I both got mononucleosis, the sleeping sickness, and we delivered a working Breakout game*.
 That was obviously a big classic.
 Supposedly, the Atari engineers couldn’t understand my design.
 It was just so beautiful and advanced, but they couldn’t get it.
 I never got to talk to them.
 I don’t know if they knew that I did it.
 They paid Steve Jobs, and then he paid me half the money, supposedly. *Steve Wozniak*
 [How Steve Wozniak's Breakout Defined Apple's Future](https://www.gameinformer.com/b/features/archive/2015/10/09/how-steve-wozniak-s-breakout-defined-apple-s-future.aspx)